 In this workshop, participants will examine and grade a variety of cultured pearls followed by a presentation concerning common enhancements and pricing considerations.
 The hands-on session is supported by a PowerPoint presentation featuring high quality images of certain characteristics useful for assessing overall grade.

 This 4 hour workshop explores the relevant considerations when examining the color, clarity, cut and carat weight of a colored gemstone specifically for the purpose of estimating its value.
-(Click Title to Read More)
+(Read More)

 Color grading is presented following the new World of Color nomenclature and based on the international standard of the Munsell system.
 In this course, participants will examine and grade a variety of colored stones.
 The hands-on session is supported by a PowerPoint presentation featuring high quality images of specific quality factors that establish the overall grade.